veyon/veyon/contrib/README.txt

 in your last email:

   I guess you won't be able to somehow generate this binary data.
-Easiest possibility will be to export current settings in IMC as XML file, delete all undesired settings from that file (e.g. only leave the LogonACL tags etc.) and run  "imc -ApplySettings mySettings.xml".
+Easiest possibility will be to export current settings in Configurator as XML file, delete all undesired settings from that file (e.g. only leave the LogonACL tags etc.) and run  "italc-configurator -ApplySettings mySettings.xml".

 From the testing in my AD environment the settings do get applied correctly.
 I would suggest that a couple people who may be interested could try it if they